Mr-Perfection/internet/README.md

 8. When the data reaches the top of the stack, the packets have been re-assembled into their original form, "Hello computer 5.6.7.8!"

+### 3. Application Protocols: HTTP and the World Wide Web
+**HTTP Protocol**
+HTTP is the protocol that web browsers and web servers use to communicate with each other over the Internet.
+It is an application level protocol because it sits on top of the TCP layer in the protocol stack and is used by specific applications to talk to one another.
+In this case the applications are web browsers and web servers.

+When you first type a URL into a web browser, this happens:
+1. The browser first connects to the domain name server (DNS) and retrieve a corresponding IP address for the web server.
+2. The web browser connects to the web server and sends the HTTP request for the desired web page.
+3. The web server receives the request and checks for the desired page.
+If the page exists, the web server sends it.
+If the server cannot find the requested page, it will send an HTTP 404 error.
+4. The web browser receives the page back and the connection is closed.
+5. The browser then parses through the page and looks for other page elements it needs to complete the web page.
+These usually include images, applets, etc.
+6. For each element needed, the browser makes additional connections and HTTP requests to the server for each element.
+7. When the browser has finished loading all images, applets, etc. the page will be completely loaded in the browser window.

 ### Resources
 https://web.stanford.edu/class/msande91si/www-spr04/readings/week1/InternetWhitepaper.htm